gundermanc/tools/README.md

 Defines some simple commands for backing up, patching, and restoring installed applications based on a configuration file.
 This script features automatic killing of locking processes as well as hash-verification, ensuring that patch and revert are reliable.
+It has also experimental support for F5 debugging any VS solution via patch profiles.

 Use with Visual Studio
 'vspatch' command to patch a VS install.